Dental Implants – Arvada, CO

 Missing Multiple Teeth

-If you happen to be missing several teeth in a row, it’s possible to replace them with an implant-retained bridge.
+If you happen to be missing several teeth in a row, it’s possible to replace them with an implant bridge.
 Using implants instead of your natural teeth for support allows us to preserve more of your natural smile.
-Normally, only two implants are needed to hold a bridge in place.
+Normally, only two implants are needed to hold a bridge in place, and the actual restoration will look and feel just like regular teeth.
+Not only will it blend in with the rest of your smile but also make it much easier for you to clean.
+And if your missing teeth are not consecutive, we can create an implant partial that works just like the traditional kind only it attaches to dental implants.

 Missing All Teeth